-Ultimately, the music industry in the U.S. remains strong and despite significant changes in the industry since its heyday, there is still potential for growth.
-Recorded music revenue has hovered between 4.6 and 4.9 billion U.S. dollars since 2009, however in 2017 revenues surged to 5.9 billion, a significant increase on previous years.
+Ultimately, the music industry in the U.S. remains strong and despite significant changes since its heyday, there is still potential for growth.
+Recorded music revenue has hovered between 4.6 and 4.9 billion U.S. dollars since 2009, however in 2018 revenues surged to 6.6 billion, a significant increase on previous years.
+The increasing availability of streaming services, along with the massive popularity of smartphones has ensured that more people than ever have access to music essentially whenever they want.
+In addition, smart speakers are quickly becoming an everyday feature in homes around the U.S. allowing people to listen to music on demand in their homes and cars and on the go.
 Whilst just 87.6 million physical albums were sold in the U.S. in 2017, the increased demand for digital music has meant that streaming revenue has grown exponentially, amounting to 5.7 billion U.S. dollars in 2017.
 This marks a dramatic upward spike from the 4 billion dollars recorded in 2016, and looking at the consistent increase in streaming revenue since 2010, these figures are unlikely to show any signs of decline.
 Looking to the future, brands and consumers can expect the music industry in the United States to become increasingly more reliant on revenue from digital channels.